marciovalim/node-js-todo-list/README.md

 Because of that, we can use them for request validations that occurs many times.
 <br>
 This todo app uses them to validate the username and the todo id that are passed as parameters in some routes.

+### Conclusion

+Although all of these are very initial topics, the highest building can't be finished without a solid base.